 Uploading documents directly into MyChart offers several advantages beyond convenience:

-• Saves Time During Visits: Having all documentation ready beforehand speeds up appointments and allows more focus on treatment discussions.
+- Saves Time During Visits: Having documentation ready ahead of time can speed up registration and help appointments focus more on treatment.

 The Types of Documents You Can Upload To MyChart

-Knowing what kinds of files are accepted helps prepare you before uploading:
+Knowing what kinds of files may be accepted helps you prepare before uploading:

 The Security Measures Behind MyChart Document Uploads